Nivolves/react-interview/README.md

 The Real DOM is always tree-structured.
 The DOM trees are huge nowdays because of large apps.
 We need to modify the DOM tree a lot of times.
 And this a real perfomance and development pain.

 The Virtual DOM is abstraction of the Real DOM.
 It is lightweight and detached from the browser-specific implimentation details.
 Its not invented by React but it uses it and provide it.
 ReactElements lives in Virtual DOM.
 They make basics nodes here.
-Once we defined the elements, ReactElements can be reder into Real DOM.
+Once we defined the elements, ReactElements can be render into Real DOM.

 #### Real DOM
 - Real DOM updates slow